xyngular/py-xinject/README.md

 The only coupling that takes place is to the Dependency sub-class it's self.

-Each separate piece of code can be completely unaware of each other, and yet each one can take advantage of the shared resource.
+Each separate piece of code can be completely unaware of each other, and yet each one can take advantage of the shared dependency.

 This means that Dependency can also help with simple dependency injection use-case scenarios.